LRawlings/static_party_invite/README.md

 # Static Website for Party Invite

-A static site which can be hosted for cheep on AWS or Azure.
+A static site site used as a party invite.

-It includes
+Includes:

-* A basic password (using Matteo Brusa's [password protection for static sites](https://github.com/matteobrusa/Password-protection-for-static-pages))
+* Basic password (using Matteo Brusa's [password protection for static sites](https://github.com/matteobrusa/Password-protection-for-static-pages))
 * Embedded Google Maps location
 * Google Docs RSVP form
 * Full screen Background pictures which can be viewed by scrolling the other content off the screen